ABOUT STEPHEN GRACE

 To write Dam Nation: How Water Shaped the West and Will Determine Its Future (Globe Pequot Press, 2012), I followed rivers west of the 100th meridian and charted currents throughout the region’s history.

-I served as a consultant for Patagonia’s award-winning film DamNation (Patagonia, 2014), and I was an associate producer and the screenwriter for The Great Divide (Havey Productions, 2015), a feature-length documentary film about western water conflicts and collaborations that was nominated for an Emmy Award and won a Silver Telly Award.
+I served as a consultant for Patagonia’s award-winning film DamNation (2014) and was an associate producer and screenwriter for The Great Divide (Havey Productions, 2015), a documentary about western water conflicts and collaborations, which was nominated for an Emmy Award and won a Silver Telly Award.
 I also authored The Great Divide (Rowman & Littlefield, 2015), a companion book to the film.
+While doing research for The Great Divide film and book, I had the privilege of working with Patricia Limerick, one of the West's leading historians.

-While writing Grow: Stories from the Urban Food Movement (Bangtail Press, 2015) I worked on a repurposed garbage truck in the alleyways of Denver, interviewed dozens of diverse changemakers, and volunteered on a farm in Uganda.
+While writing Grow: Stories from the Urban Food Movement (Bangtail Press, 2015), I worked on a repurposed garbage truck in the alleys of Denver, interviewed diverse changemakers, and volunteered on a farm in Uganda.
 Grow won the 2016 Colorado Book Award for Creative Nonfiction.

-Both Grow and Oil and Water were included on a High Country News list of “15 books every well-versed Westerner should read.”
+Both Grow and Oil and Water were featured on a High Country News list of “15 books every well-versed Westerner should read.”

-Other topics I’ve written about include atomic clocks, philanthropy in Africa, the environmental consequences of using peat moss as a soil amendment, snorkeling with salmon, and paddleboarding with whales.
-I publish stories and photos regularly in Adventures Northwest.
+My writing has encompassed a variety of topics, including atomic clocks, philanthropy in Africa, the environmental consequences of using peat moss as a soil amendment, snorkeling with salmon, backpacking while sick with Covid, and paddleboarding with whales.
+I regularly publish stories and photos in Adventures Northwest.

-My photographs of China and the American West have been featured in three books.
-My Pacific Northwest nature photography has been widely published, and is featured in Salmon, Cedar, Rock and Rain: Washington’s Olympic Peninsula (Braided River Press, 2023).
+My photographs of China and the American West have been included in three books, while my Pacific Northwest nature photography has been widely published, including in Salmon, Cedar, Rock and Rain: Washington’s Olympic Peninsula (Braided River Press, 2023).
 Kirkus Reviews called the book "a visually mesmerizing and environmentally conscious profile of the Olympic Peninsula," and it was a 2023 Foreword INDIES Book of the Year Awards Finalist in Ecology & Environment Adult Nonfiction.

-Nature tours I led at Cannon Beach, Oregon, included people of all abilities and backgrounds, and everyone from kindergartners to college professors.
-I taught groups ranging from families of three to classes of more than one hundred students.
-I guided for NPR Science Friday, NOAA Sea Grant, Road Scholar, Allen Institute for Cell Science, Master Naturalists, Native Content Production Company, French American International School, Oregon Museum of Science and Industry, Portland State University, and Oregon State University Graduate School of Ocean, Earth, and Atmospheric Sciences.
+I led nature tours at Cannon Beach, Oregon, for diverse audiences, educating everyone from kindergartners to college professors.
+I have guided groups ranging from families of three to classes of more than one hundred students for organizations like NPR Science Friday, NOAA Sea Grant, Road Scholar, and various universities.

-In 2016, the Haystack Rock Awareness Program presented me with an Outstanding Service Award for teaching marine biology and intertidal ecology.
+In 2016, the Haystack Rock Awareness Program honored me with an Outstanding Service Award for my work in teaching marine biology and intertidal ecology.

-In 2020 and 2021 I led cycling and multisport tours in Alaska and Maine for Grasshopper Adventures.
-I now lead natural history tours around the world for Naturalist Journeys.
+In 2020 and 2021, I led cycling and multisport tours in Alaska and Maine for Grasshopper Adventures.
+I now lead natural history tours in the US and around the world for Naturalist Journeys.
+In August 2024, I was honored to be named Naturalist Journeys 2024–2025 Guide of the Year.

-Although I have many professional interests and wide-ranging pursuits, I think of myself first and foremost as a writer committed to exploring curiosity and compassion through storytelling.
+Although I have many professional interests and wide-ranging pursuits, I consider myself first and foremost a writer committed to exploring curiosity and compassion through storytelling.

 Here’s what others have said about my writing: